rossinthecloud/rossinthecloud.github.io/_posts/2021-01-11-AzureManagementGroupsBudgets.md

 ---
 layout: post
-tags: [azure,management groups,costmanagement,100daysofcloud]
+tags: [azure,management groups,costmanagement]
-title: Azure Management Groups - Budgets [100DaysOfCloud Day 2/100]
+title: Azure Management Groups - Budgets
 excerpt_separator: <!--more-->
 ---
 Getting my own "house" in order, I wanted to have a look at how I can track consumption across my Azure subscriptions.
 I am grateful to receive Azure credits each month from my Visual Studio subscription and as an MCT benefit, however I wanted to be able to track if my credit is burning down.